cJarvers/FeedbackNets.jl/README.md

 ```

 The core of the package is the `FeedbackChain`, a type that behaves largely
-similar to a normal `Flux.Chain` (with some restrictions, for example, it does
+similar to a normal `Flux.Chain`.
+It treats normal Flux layers as one would
-not support slicing).
-It treats normal Flux layers as one would expect.
-However,
+expect.
+However, it can contain two additional elements: `Splitter`s and
-it can contain two additional elements: `Splitter`s and `Merger`s.
-These two types
+`Merger`s.
+These two types are used to structure feedback in a network, i.e., to
-are used to structure feedback in a network, i.e., to enable higher levels of
+enable higher levels of the chain to provide input to lower levels in the next
-the chain to provide input to lower levels in the next timestep.
+timestep.

 A `Splitter` marks a point in the forward stream from which feedback is provided.
 As the `FeedbackChain` traverses the feedforward stream, it records the